-Stress – Why does it happen and How do we deal with it
+Stress – How Can Counselling help to deal with it

 Stress can be brought on by people feeling overwhelmed with day to day struggles and trying to cope with demands made on them either by work, finances, relationships even holidays can cause people to suffer a certain amount of stress.